jfnavarro/st_pipeline/doc_out/_sources/manual.txt

                                       START is the integer position of the first base (0 based) and END is the integer position of the last base (1 based).
                                       Trimmng sequences can be given several times.
-  --version                           Show program's version number and exit
+  --homopolymer-mismatches			  Number of mismatches allowed when removing homopolymers. (default: 0) --version                           Show program's version number and exit